 Vacation is weird when you can’t go anywhere.
 I use the time this week to work on hat orders, masks to donate, and Kate’s dress.

 Hat orders progress at a much slower rate than I expected.
-Even with my system of white boards listing daily and long term priorities, I am hard pressed to garner the interest in doing any of it.
+Even with my system of white boards listing daily and long term priorities, I am hard pressed to garner the interest in following any of those lists.
 I’ve even stopped checking Facebook.
-Between Zuckerberg being an ass, and a lack of empathic capacity on my part, I just can’t deal with that level of social connection right now.
+Between Zuckerberg being a jerk, and a lack of empathic capacity on my part, I just can’t deal with personal interactions on social media right now.

 September 7, 2020

 I fell asleep in my clothes last night and woke up draped in cats.
 It’s not the best of days.
 Everything makes me cry.
-Holidays are going to be weird this year, and a gloomy mood may be a more significant issue this winter than it normally is.
-I’m freaking out a little about my flu shot which is scheduled for Friday (I’ve reacted badly to them in the past which is why I stopped getting them).
+Holidays are going to be weird this year.
+I’m apprehensive about my flu shot on Friday.
 The news wasn’t even worth reading today.

 September 10, 2020

 We’re waiting for a smoke and ash cloud from the CA and OR fires, arriving tonight for the weekend.
-My lungs still hurt from the walk we took at the Res two days ago.
-I wonder if the sky will turn red like it did in San Francisco.
+My lungs still hurt from the walk we took at the Rez two days ago.
+I wonder if the sky in Seattle will turn red like it did in San Francisco.

 This week’s ‘bombshell’ outlined in Woodward’s new book doesn’t seem to make any greater dent in the Trump saga than anything else.
 Trump is truly teflon and Congress is truly useless.
 I still need to write them to request presidential censure for the continued voting disinformation.

-Things feel really weird today, again.
-Everything feels so completely f***ked up.
+Things feel really weird and f*** up today, again.
 Is this depression?
 Burnout?
 COVID fatigue?
 I’m so tired of being tired…